Nabinn/Nabinn.github.io/_posts/tutorials/git/2017-06-25-git-basics.md

 ### 2. clone
-- cloning an existing repository.Internally, git clone first calls git init to create a new repository.
+- This command is used for cloning an existing repository.Internally, git clone first calls git init to create a new repository.
 It then copies the data from the existing repository.
 ```
 git clone [repo_url]
 ```